CapsAdmin/NattLua/README.md

 The entire typesystem itself follows the same philosophy as Lua.
 You have the freedom to choose how much you want to constrain your program. (🦶🔫!)

-So the typesystem is very flexible (just like Lua) and the analysis is very accurate.
+So just like Lua, the typesystem is very flexible, but the analysis is also very accurate.

 Complex type structures, such as array-like tables, map-like tables, metatables, and more are supported: